kitkat-creat/python/README.md

 # python
-## Constructed gui-based database design application using Python library.
+## Constructed gui-based database design application using Python library and mysql for databases.